seung-lab/cloud-files/README.md

 boolean = cf.exists('filename')
 results = cf.exists([ 'filename_1', ... ]) # threaded

+# for single files
+cf = CloudFile("gs://bucket/file1")
+info = cf.head()
+binary = cf.get()
+cf.put(binary)
+cf[:30] # get first 30 bytes of file
 ```

 CloudFiles was developed to access files from object storage without ever touching disk.
 The goal was to reliably and rapidly access a petabyte of image data broken down into tens to hundreds of millions of files being accessed in parallel across thousands of cores.
-The predecessor of CloudFiles, `CloudVolume.Storage`, the core of which is retained here, has been used to processes dozens of images, many of which were in the hundreds of terabyte range.
-Storage has reliably read and written tens of billions of files to date.
+CloudFiles has been used to processes dozens of images, many of which were in the hundreds of terabyte range.
+It has reliably read and written tens of billions of files to date.

 ## Highlights